What is Brunton Compass?

 Bull eyes level

-- Used to take angle measurements of strike.
+- Used to take angle measurements of the strike.

-- Points to magnetic North and it are damped using the magnet below the pivot point.
+- Points to magnetic North and it is damped using the magnet below the pivot point.
 But the bearing can be adjusted accordingly by rotating the declination zero pin.